carlaciar/holbertonschool-shell/permissions/README.md

 - Owner: no permission at all
 - Group: no permission at all
 - Other users: all the permissions
-<p>The file `hello` will be in the working directory You are not allowed to use commas for this script</p>
+- The file `hello` will be in the working directory You are not allowed to use commas for this script

 ## FILE: 9-John_Doe
 **9. John Doe**\